 Successful audio repair often depends on the correct sequence of processing steps.
 For example, impulse noise repair algorithms like RX’s Mouth De-click module, should be run first, ahead of any hum or broadband noise reduction.

 As a general guideline, we suggest this flowchart of processing steps for audio repair.
 For many audio restoration problems, there are multiple modules in RX that can be used alternatively or in sequence.

-Click here to open the chart in a new tab at full size.
+Click here to download the chart in full size.